 Welcome to the website of the Society for French Studies.
 You will find here a comprehensive source of information about the Society’s many activities, including our publications, our annual conference, and our other contributions to the French studies community, including four highly prestigious prizes that recognise annually some of the best work produced by students and researchers in the field.

 In what is an increasingly challenging context for research and teaching in Modern Languages, the Society also continues to lobby government, the research councils and other bodies on behalf of our membership regarding issues related to our subject area.
-These range from defending the importance of the Year Abroad in the Brexit era, the essential value of the arts and humanities, and the close ties between the French Studies community and our colleagues across Europe.
-As governments continue to wrangle over the ‘ifs’ and ‘whens’ of the UK’s withdrawal from the European Union, we hold strongly to the conviction that we need more, not less, cultural exchange and that the future of the continent depends on cooperation and acceptance.
-We support Open Access for the dissemination of research, and, just as in the Middle Ages, a continent in which research has no borders and scholars are citizens of the world.
+These range from defending the importance of the Year Abroad in the Brexit era, the essential value of the arts and humanities, and the close ties between the French studies community and our colleagues across Europe.
+As the damaging consequences of the UK’s withdrawal from the European Union become increasingly apparent, we hold strongly to the conviction that we need more, not less, cultural exchange and that the future of the continent depends on cooperation and acceptance.
+We support Open Access for the dissemination of research, and, just as in the Enlightenment, a continent in which research has no borders and scholars are citizens of the world.
 If you are not yet a member of the Society, we hope you will consider taking out a subscription now, at a time when strength is measured in numbers.
 There are many benefits to membership, outlined elsewhere on the site – but the principal one remains the opportunity to join our dynamic community of almost 500 students and scholars from over twenty countries, all of whom share a commitment to French studies in all its twenty-first-century breadth and complexity.

 Details of the Society’s Executive Committee can be found here.